practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Free Pascal/Blaise Pascal Compiler/README.md

 <br/>

-#### Linking object files with the runtime library of the Blaise Pascal Compiler
+#### Linking the object file of the application with the runtime library of the Blaise Pascal Compiler

 Before we can go on with application building, we have to bring the Blaise Pascal Compiler's runtime library (RTL) into a linkable state.

-That means that we have to first compile the sources of the RTL:
+That means that we first have to compile the sources of the RTL:

 - download tarball file _blaise-0.13.0.tar.gz_ at link _Source code (tar.gz)_ at the bottom of this page: https://github.com/graemeg/blaise/releases/tag/v0.13.0
-- extract it and thus create the new directory _./blaise-0.13.0_
+- extract it and thus create new directory _./blaise-0.13.0_
 - change into the scripts directory: _$ cd ./blaise-0.13.0/scripts_

-Then I ran the RTL object building script like this with the aim to generate linkable RTL object files into the new directory _./blaise-0.13.0/rtl_objects_:
+Then I ran the RTL object building script like this with the aim to generate linkable RTL object files into new directory _./blaise-0.13.0/rtl_objects_:

 ```
 $ ./build-rtl-objects.sh $HOME/scripts/Blaise_Pascal_Compiler/blaise-v0.13.0-linux-x86_64/blaise ../rtl_objects